argoproj/argo-cd/docs/user-guide/gpg-verification.md

 !!!note Limitations
-  ApplicationSet do not support templating of project field while using signature verification.
+  Signature verification is not supported for the templated `project` field when using the Git generator.

 ## Signature verification targets